Shimoga

-Shimoga, officially Shivamogga (/kn/), is a city and the district headquarters of Shimoga district in the Karnataka state of India.
+Shimoga, officially Shivamogga (/kn/), is a city, taluka and the district headquarters of Shimoga district in the Karnataka state of India.
 The city lies on the banks of the Tunga River.
-Being the gateway for the hilly region of the Western Ghats, the city is popularly nicknamed the "Gateway of Malnad".
+Being the gateway for the hilly region of the Western Ghats, the city is popularly nicknamed the "Gateway to Malnad".
 The population of Shimoga city is 322,650 as per 2011 census.
 The city has been selected for the Smart Cities Mission standing in the fourth position in the state and 25th in the country as of November 2020.

 The city is 569 m above sea level and is surrounded by lush green paddy fields, arecanut and coconut groves.
-It is located 267 km from the state capital Bangalore and 195 km from the port city Mangalore.
+It is located 267 km from the state capital Bengaluru and 195 km from the port city Mangalore.

 History

 The name of the city is derived from the term "shivmoga".
 A version of the etymology is the story that Shiva drank the Tunga River hence the name "Shiva-Mukha" which means the "face of Shiva".
 Another version of the etymology is that the name is derived from the term Sihi-Mogge, meaning "sweet pot".